Paul Barras: National Convention

 At the outbreak of the Revolution in 1789, he advocated the democratic cause, and became one of the administrators of the Var.
 In June 1792 he took his seat in the high national court at Orléans.
 Later in that year, on the outbreak of the French Revolutionary Wars, Barras became commissioner to the French Army, which was facing the forces of Sardinia in the Italian Peninsula, and entered the National Convention as a deputy for the Var.

-In January 1793, he voted with the majority for the execution of King Louis XVI.
+In January 1793, he voted with the majority for the execution of Louis XVI.
 However, he was mostly absent from Paris on missions to the regions of the south-east of France.
-During this period, he made the acquaintance of Napoleon Bonaparte at the siege of Toulon (his later clash with Napoleon made him downplay the latter's abilities as a soldier: he noted in his Memoirs that the siege had been carried out by 30,000 men against a minor royalist defending force, whereas the real number was 12,000; he also sought to minimize the share taken by Bonaparte in the capture of the city).
+During this period, he made the acquaintance of Napoleon Bonaparte at the Siege of Toulon (his later clash with Napoleon made him downplay the latter's abilities as a soldier: he noted in his Memoirs that the siege had been carried out by 30,000 men against a minor royalist defending force, whereas the real number was 12,000; he also sought to minimize the share taken by Bonaparte in the capture of the city).
 When Barras became Director, he gave Napoleon position of general in the battalion of Italians.

 Thermidor and the Directory

 In 1794, Barras sided with the men who sought to overthrow Maximilien Robespierre's faction.
 The Thermidorian Reaction of 27 July 1794 made him rise to prominence.
 In the next year, when the Convention felt threatened by the malcontent National Guards of Paris, it appointed Barras to command the troops engaged in its defence.
 His nomination of Bonaparte led to the adoption of violent measures, ensuring the dispersion of royalists and other malcontents in the streets near the Tuileries Palace, remembered as the 13 Vendémiaire (5 October 1795).
 Subsequently, Barras became one of the five Directors who controlled the executive of the French Republic.

 Owing to his intimate relations with Joséphine de Beauharnais, Barras helped to facilitate a marriage between her and Bonaparte.
 Some of his contemporaries alleged that this was the reason behind Barras's nomination of Bonaparte to the command of the army of Italy early in the year 1796.
-Bonaparte's success gave the Directory unprecedented stability, and when, in the summer of 1797, the royalist and surviving Girondist opposition again met the government with resistance, Bonaparte sent General Augereau, a Jacobin, to repress their movement in the Coup of 18 Fructidor (4 September 1797).
+Bonaparte's success gave the Directory unprecedented stability, and when, in the summer of 1797, the royalist and surviving Girondist opposition again met the government with resistance, Bonaparte sent General Charles-Pierre Augereau, a Jacobin, to repress their movement in the Coup of 18 Fructidor (4 September 1797).